googlefonts/googlefonts.github.io/gf-guide/package.md

 Note that the font has to be in the same location as before, otherwise you would have to correct `METADATA.pb` first.

-## Adding a new fonts with Packager
+## Adding a new font with Packager

-1. The Packager needs information about the dont project as well as to know where to find the necessary files (fonts, OFL etc), so we need to provide it in the `METADATA.pb` file to provide such info.
+1. The Packager needs information about the font project as well as to know where to find the necessary files (fonts, OFL, etc.), so we need to provide that info in the `METADATA.pb` file.
 Open your terminal and run:

     ``` code
     gftools packager "Font Name" path/to/local/google/fonts
     ```

     This will create a `gftools_packager_ofl_fontname` branch; the `ofl/fontname` directory for the project with a `METADATA.pb` file draft.
-You will have to fill up all needed informations indirectly from the Terminal using vim or your favorite code editor.
+You will have to fill in all needed information indirectly from the Terminal using vim or your favorite code editor.
     <br>
-    To fill out the Metadata file, it is not necessary to checkout to the gftools branch, do it from the main branch of your local copy of the `google/fonts` repo.
+    To fill out the Metadata file, it is not necessary to checkout the gftools branch: do it from the main branch of your local copy of the `google/fonts` repo.
     <br>
-    Otherwise, if you are going to modify any of the files included in the package, please checout first to the `gftools_packager_ofl_fontname` branch and modify the files from there.
+    Otherwise, if you are going to modify any of the files included in the package, please first checkout the `gftools_packager_ofl_fontname` branch, then modify the files from there.
     <br>
     At the end, you should have this kind of information (refer to the [Metadata](metadata.pb) section of this Guide to fin more details about the required fields):